britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Publication Protocol {#pub-proto}

-\[EDITOR'S NOTE: check and fix up the following; we probably don't need bad message here, or we need a different error that means "inappropriate message for this connection?"]

 The protocol used by authorities to publish assertions to an authority service is a subset of the full RAINS protocol, with the following differences:

-- Servers only process assertion, shard, zone, and notification sections when connected to publishers; sending a query to a server via the publication procotol results in a 400 Bad Message notification.
+- Servers only process assertion, shard, zone, and notification sections when connected to publishers; sending a query to a server via the publication procotol results in a 406 Unacceptable notification.
 Servers only process notifications for capability negotiation purposes (see {{cbor-capabilities}}).
-- Publishers only process notification sections; sending a query or assertion to a publisher results in a 400 Bad Message notification.
+- Publishers only process notification sections; sending a query or assertion to a publisher results in a 406 Unacceptable notification.

 ## Enforcing Assertion Consistency {#consistency}